“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 these people are culturally Mormon.

-Chris wants to have it both ways.
-On the one hand, he wants to write about and relish in Mormon culture expressed via the medium of film.
-On the other hand, he claims that because Mormonism as a faith has been exported across the globe, there is no single Mormon culture.
-Rather, what is often identified as such is merely an evolved pioneer culture—one of many cultures within a multicultural faith.
+Apparently, Chris wants to have it both ways.
+On the one hand, he wants to write about and relish Mormon culture expressed via the medium of film.
+On the other hand, he claims that because Mormonism as a faith has spread across the globe, there is no single Mormon culture.
+Rather, what is often identified as Mormon culture is merely an evolved pioneer culture—one of many cultures within a multicultural faith.
 That is a fair point.
-Except it ignores the colonizing effects of Mormon missionary work, wherein Mormonism is exported to foreign lands and converts are expected to assimilate into what Dallin H. Oaks describes as “gospel culture.”
+Except it ignores the colonizing effects of Mormon missionary work, wherein Mormonism and American-Mormon values are exported to foreign lands and converts are expected to assimilate into what Dallin H. Oaks describes as “gospel culture.”
 Chris even alludes to this when he describes converts in Africa, Asia, and Latin America as “learning to leave their own culture for the gospel way.”
 If converts must assimilate into the church by abandoning their native cultures and replacing them with Mormon customs, then “Mormon” represents a distinct culture.

 Ethnicity and Religion

-Chris believes that “Mormon” is limited to religious identity.
-There is an irony here—by making religion the primary cultural element the defines Mormon identity, Chris is effectively making the argument that Mormon is an ethnoreligious group, wherein members collectively believe that their shared religion is fundamental to their ethnic identity.
-That is, Chris argues that those who reject the Mormon faith also deny Mormon ethnic identity.
-This is a pattern of ethnicity that scholars term ethnic fusion, for which Mormonism is identified as a prime example (Hammond & Warner, 1993, p.
+But for Chris, “Mormon” is limited entirely to a religious identity.
+There is an irony here—by making religion the fundamental cultural element the defines Mormon identity, Chris is making the argument for Mormon is an ethnoreligious group, wherein members collectively believe that their shared religion is fundamental to their ethnic identity.
+That is, Chris argues that those who reject the Mormon faith also deny the Mormon ethnic identity.
+This is a pattern of ethnicity scholars term ethnic fusion, for which Mormonism is cited as a prime example (Hammond & Warner, 1993, p.
 59).
-However, scholars also recognize that the very existence of the label “Jack Mormon” betrays the reality—Mormon is a cultural identity broader than religious adherence.
+However, these same scholars also acknowledge that the very existence of the label “Jack Mormon” betrays the reality—Mormon is a cultural identity broader than religious adherence.

 Do the #MomTok women well represent the population of active and devout Latter-day Saints?
 No, and I would be surprised if the show presented them as such.
 Does their unorthodox expression of Mormonism make them any less Mormon?
 Not in the least.
 "Jack Mormons" are Mormons.